The-alpha-male/Youtube-data-analysis-using-SQL/README.md

 This query identifies the top 8 channel types based on video views, providing an understanding of which content categories are the most popular.

 ## Prerequisites
 A SQL client capable of running complex queries.
-For this project I used MySQL Workbench 8.0 CE
+For this project, I used MySQL Workbench 8.0 CE

 ## Usage
 1. Connect to your SQL database.